 - Wash your hands often with soap and water, scrubbing for at least 20 seconds.

 - Stay home if you develop respiratory symptoms and consider getting tested for COVID-19.

 Visit Total Point Urgent Care for your flu shot today!
 We are a walk-in clinic providing care to all, no appointments or referrals necessary.
 We also offer rapid COVID-19 testing.
-For more information, please contact us or visit one of our nine locations in Texas and Arizona today.
+For more information, please contact us or visit one of our nine locations in Texas today.